 You've nailed an even, all-over glow with your own fair hands, or thanks to the expert hand of a tan gun-waving specialist.
 But then you go and spoil it all by being less than gentle with your tan—rubbing too hard with a towel or clothes.

 In serious cases, add a little more tan until it looks even again.
 When showering at the end of your tan's development time, rinse off, don't use any shower gels, don't scrub in the shower and when you're done, pat rather than rub yourself dry.
-Towels can be pesky at messing up colour, so go gently.
+Towels can be pesky at messing up color, so go gently.
 Or run around naked until you're dry—the choice is yours.

 Mistake #5: Forgetting Finishing Touches